 Load the crop inventory file

-Open up the raster file in the lab5/cropinventory folder in the GEOG204 foder on your L: drive.
-You can do so by dragging and dropping or by
+Open up the raster file (aci_2019_bc.tif) in the lab4/cropinventory folder in the GEOG204 foder on your L: drive.
+You can do so by dragging and dropping or by:

 Style the layer